lkq1220/paper-note/112-in-situ-real-time-permittivity-estimation-and-soil-moisture-sensing-using-wireless-underground-communications.md

 - improve the design of wave propagation systems for tunnels through cognitively adjusting the communication parameters based on the sensing of moisture and permittivity
 - in the area of the geophysical prospecting, where IOUT can be used simultaneously for sensing, communications, and permittivity estimation of the ice and rocks.
 #### 6. Conclusion
+- wireless UG channel path loss and velocity of wave propagation in soil medium have been utilized to determine the permittivity and soil moisture
+- Di-Sense is based on estimation of the frequency of the lowest path loss of the direct communication link between the buried antennas in soil